September 17 1861 Monday

 Rosecrans’ West Virginia Campaign

 CSA.
 Judah Philip Benjamin succeeded Leroy Pope Walker as acting Secretary of War.
+Walker wanted to serve in a military capacity and was appointed as a Brigadier-General in the Confederate army.

 CSA.
 Thomas Bragg replaced Judah Philip Benjamin as Attorney General.